Online Presence Policy

 Copyright

 Content on social media sites is subject to copyright laws.
-Any reproductions, adaptations, or communications without written permission of the copyright owner may not be posted.
+Any reproductions, adaptations, or communications without the written permission of the copyright owner may not be posted.
 This includes sharing content without the permission of the content owner.

 Emergency & Crisis Situations